 - Article 2.
 1. A consular post may be established in the territory of the receiving State only with that State's consent. - 2.
 The sending and receiving States shall determine by agreement, the seat of the consular post, its classification and the limits of the consular district. - Article 3.
-1. The head of a consular post shall be admitted to the exercise of his functions upon presentation of the consular commission and the granting by the receiving State of an exequatur.
+1. The head of a consular post shall be admitted to the exercise of his functions upon presentation of the consular commission and the granting by the receiving State of an exequatur or other authorization.
 The consular commission shall show the full name of the head of the consular post, his category and class, the seat of the consular post and the consular district. - 2.
-Pending delivery of the exequatur, the head of a consular post may be admitted on a provisional basis to the exercise of his functions.
-In that case, the provisions of this Convention shall apply. - 3.
-As soon as the head of a consular post receives the exequatur or is admitted to the exercise of his functions provisionally in accordance with paragraph 2, the receiving State shall take the necessary measures to enable him to carry out the duties of his office and to enjoy the facilities, privileges and immunities to which he is entitled. - Article 4.
+If the receiving State refuses to grant an exequatur or other authorization, it shall not be obliged to give the sending State reasons for such refusal. - 3.
+Pending delivery of the exequatur or other authorization, the head of a consular post may be admitted on a provisional basis to the exercise of his functions.
+In that case, the provisions of this Convention shall apply. - 4.
+As soon as the head of the consular post receives the exequatur or other authorization or is admitted to the exercise of his functions provisionally in accordance with paragraph 3, the receiving State shall take the necessary measures without delay to enable him to carry out the duties of his office and to enjoy the facilities, privileges and immunities to which he is entitled. - Article 4.
 1. In the case of a consular officer appointed to a consular post in a capacity other than that of head of a consular post, the diplomatic mission of the sending State shall, before he enters upon the performance of his duties, notify the Ministry of Foreign Affairs of the receiving State of the full name of the consular officer, his category and class and the consular post to which he has been appointed. - 2.
-The sending State shall also notify the Ministry of Foreign Affairs of the receiving State of the full name and function of each consular employee. - Article 5.
-1. Consular officers must be nationals of the sending State. - 2.
-The receiving State shall issue to each consular officer an appropriate document certifying that he is entitled to perform his official duties in the territory of that State. - Article 6.
-1. If the head of a consular post is unable to carry out his functions or the position of head of consular post is vacant, the sending State may authorize a consular officer belonging to the same consular post or to another consular post in the receiving State or a member of the diplomatic staff of its diplomatic mission in that State to act provisionally as head of the consular post.
-The full name and the category and class of the person concerned shall be notified in advance to the Ministry of Foreign Affairs of the receiving State.
+The sending State shall also notify the Ministry of Foreign Affairs of the receiving State of the full name, nationality and function of each consular employee. - Article 5.
+1. A consular officer shall be a national of the sending State and may not be a permanent resident of the receiving State. - 2.
+A consular employee may be a national of the sending State or a national of the receiving State.
+Any appointment of a national or a permanent resident of the receiving State as a consular employee shall be carried out in accordance with the laws and regulations of the receiving State. - 3.
+The receiving State shall issue to each member of a consular post an appropriate document serving as evidence of his category and class.